Southern Regional Seminar and Good Grief Camp

 You'll need to cover the cost of your transportation to and from the seminar.

-Registration opens on December 15, 2018.
+To attend, complete the Seminar and Camp Registration.
 You'll receive a confirmation email once you have submitted your registration.
 Please email firstname.lastname@example.org if you do not receive a confirmation email after registering.